TheQueenIsDead/dnscdn/README.md

    DNSCDN [global options] command [command options] [arguments...]

 COMMANDS:
-   upload, u    Upload a file to a given DNS provider by means of TXT record. download, d  Retrieve file data from DNS and save it locally. list, d      Given a domain, enumerate for previously saved DNSCDN media. help, h      Shows a list of commands or help for one command
+   upload    Upload a file to a given DNS provider by means of TXT record. download  Retrieve file data from DNS and save it locally. delete    Remove all file specific records for a domain. list, d   Given a domain, enumerate for previously saved DNSCDN media. help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --file value, -f value    File to retrieve or upload, including extension.